hippogriffin/ess-helm/README.md

 chmod 600 "$KUBECONFIG"
 ```

+3. Add `export KUBECONFIG=~/.kube/config` to `~/.bashrc` to make it persistent

-Install Helm, the Kubernetes Package Manager.
+4. Install Helm, the Kubernetes Package Manager.
 You can use your [OS repository](https://helm.sh/docs/intro/install/) or call the following command:

 ```
 curl -fsSL https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 | bash
 ```

-Create your Kubernetes Namespace where you will deploy the Element Server Suite Community Edition:
+5. Create your Kubernetes namespace where you will deploy the Element Server Suite Community:

 ```
 kubectl create namespace ess
 ```

-Create a directory containing your Element Server Suite configuration values:
+6. Create a directory containing your Element Server Suite configuration values:

 ```
 mkdir ~/ess-config-values
 ```

-### TLS Certificates
+### Certificates

 We present here 3 options to set up certificates in Element Server Suite.
-To configure Element Server Suite behind an existing reverse proxy already serving TLS, you can skip this section.
+To configure Element Server Suite behind an existing reverse proxy already serving TLS, you can [jump to the end of this section](#using-an-existing-reverse-proxy).

-#### Lets Encrypt
+#### Let's Encrypt

-To use Let’s Encrypt with ESS Helm, you should use [Cert Manager](https://cert-manager.io/).
+To use Let’s Encrypt with ESS Community, you should use [Cert Manager](https://cert-manager.io/).
 This is a Kubernetes component which allows you to get certificates issued by an ACME provider.
 The installation follows the [official manual](https://cert-manager.io/docs/installation/helm/):

-Add Helm Jetstack Repository:
+1. Add Helm Jetstack repository:

 ```
 helm repo add jetstack https://charts.jetstack.io --force-update
 ```

-Install Cert-Manager:
+2. Install Cert-Manager:

 ```
 helm install \